chejige/Youtube-view-Estimator-and-dashboard/README.md

 * The main aim of this object is to created a tool that estimates video viewers on channel 'StatQuest with Josh Starmer'.
 This is a good channel for data science self-leaner.
 So I am interested to done some dashboard shown and prediction based on the videos in this channel.
 * Scraped all the videos from this channel using youtube API.
 Using tow other yoube API to get more features for each video.
 * Importing the datas to sql database (SQLite) and join tables to prepare the dataframe for prediction.
-* Prepressing the data, do the EDA and then processing the data.
+* Preprocessing the data, do the EDA and then processing the data.
 * Fit the data with Linear, Ridge, Lasso, Desission tree, Random Forest Regressors to find the best model.

 ## Code and Resources Used